snakorse/current-whitepaper/jing-ji-he-wang-luo-dong-li-xue/dai-bi-wen-ding-xing-he-jia-zhi-chuang-zao.md

 ===

-> - Allow tokens to be traded in for premium services and goods
+> * Allow tokens to be traded in for premium services and goods
 >
-> - Ensure tokens will only be mined post token sale or purchasedby advertisers
+> * Ensure tokens will only be mined post token sale or purchasedby advertisers
 >
-> - Implement future use cases for the Current token that promote further liquidity \(method for advertisers to buy direct ads, future outside application use\)
+> * Implement future use cases for the Current token that promote further liquidity \(method for advertisers to buy direct ads, future outside application use\)

+### 增长和网络效应

+> #### Growth and Network Effects

+===

+> - Entry point into cryptocurrency for mass market by rewarding a daily habit: media consumption
+>
+> - Reward all participants of the media consumption cycle \(consumer, curator, creator\)
+>
+> - Incentivize growth and improvements of the platform via contributions of the community \(consumption, time, attention, referrals, user data integrations\)